-Any disputes between participants, which are unable to resolved, will be determined by the Law Society.
-This decision will be final.

-The Law Society may arrange for the Mock Trial to be video or audio recorded and will own the recording in perpetuity for use in all format and media.
+- witnesses under any circumstance during a face-to-face trial. - i) Any disputes between participants, which are unable to resolved, will be determined by the Promoter.
+This decision will be final. - j) The Law Society may arrange for the Mock Trial to be video or audio recorded and will own the recording in perpetuity for use in all format and media.